Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Experiments

 \subsection{Analysis of Scaling Effects and Architecture}

 In our final analysis, we conduct a preliminary exploration of scaling effects to understand the relationship between performance, scale, and our architectural choices.
-The results, presented in Figure \ref{fig:scaling_exploration}, validate that our framework is scalable while also revealing key bottlenecks that inform our design trade-offs.
+The results, presented in Figure \ref{fig:scaling_exploration}, validate that our framework is scalable while also revealing potential bottlenecks that may inform future architectural design choices.

 \paragraph{Model Scaling and Decoder Bottleneck.} We first analyze the effect of model size.
 As shown in Figure \ref{fig:model_scaling}, increasing model parameters from 15M to 65M yields substantial performance gains.
 However, the curve flattens significantly from 65M to 135M, indicating performance saturation.
 We hypothesized that this bottleneck stems from our lightweight 2-layer decoder.
 To test this, we trained a symmetric 6-layer encoder, 6-layer decoder (6-6) variant with a more powerful decoder (marked by a star).
-It achieved a notably lower loss of 1.230 compared to our 135M model's 1.260, confirming that the shallow decoder is indeed the primary bottleneck for model capacity scaling.
+It achieved a notably lower loss of 1.230 compared to our 135M model's 1.260, confirming that the shallow decoder is indeed the potential bottleneck for model capacity scaling.

 \paragraph{Data Scaling and Model Capacity Bottleneck.} Next, we examine the impact of data scale.
 Figure \ref{fig:data_scaling} shows a dramatic drop in loss when scaling data up to 1B tokens.
 However, the performance again saturates when increasing the data tenfold to 10B (1.199 vs. 1.195).
 To determine if this was also a decoder issue, we leveraged our more powerful 6-6 model.
 Even with this stronger architecture, the loss on 10B data only marginally decreased to 1.168.
 This suggests that for a massive 10B-token dataset, the overall model capacity (around 135M parameters) itself becomes the primary bottleneck, regardless of the encoder-decoder layer allocation.